Quentin712/group-4-python-quests/README.md

 - Philbert
-Level 1: The Magic of Words and Numbers (Variables & Printing) Quest 1-5
+Level 1: The Magic of Words and Numbers (Variables & Printing) -Quest 1-5

--Boromeon Dushime
+- Boromeon Dushime
-Level 2: A Dialogue with the Machine (User Input & Basic Math) Quest 6-10
+Level 2: A Dialogue with the Machine (User Input & Basic Math) -Quest 6-10

--Lizza kamikazi
+- Lizza kamikazi
-Level 3: The Crossroads of Logic (Conditional Statements) Quest 11-15
+Level 3: The Crossroads of Logic (Conditional Statements) -Quest 11-15

--Yannis Sheja
+- Yannis Sheja
 Level 4: The Power of Repetition (Loops)
-Quest 16-20
+-Quest 16-20

--Fatima Mohamed
+- Fatima Mohamed
 Level 5: The Alchemist's Lab (Functions)
-Quest 21-24
+-Quest 21-24

--Quentin Aymard Ntore
+- Quentin Aymard Ntore
 Level 6: The Grand Challenge
-Quest 25-30
+-Quest 25-30

 ## Hot to run